rogeliomarin/Predictions_Weight_of_each_variable_LinearRegression/README.md

   Based on the linear regression equation, we expect to sell 46 pieces with a variability of 5 pieces, which means approximately between 41 and 51 pieces.

-NOTE: Check the code for more info about how I came into this conclussion.
+NOTE: Check the code for more info about how I came into these conclussions.